dr-natetorious/TIM-8101-Programming_Languages_and_Algorithms/Week8_Experiment/README.md

 I started with the [Deep Learning Based on Lateral Controls](Readings/Reinforcement_Learning_Deep_Learning_Based_Lateral_Control_for_Autonmous_Driving.pdf) article which didn't make any sense.
 Then I found Professor Fridman's [video lecture series](Videos) explaining neural network based algorithms.

-This was applied using [Deep Racer](DeepRacer) which ran into some slight technical limitations.
-Back to the drawing board for more research into the strategies used by actual drivers.
-This led to strategies that center around the `racing line`.
+This was applied using [Deep Racer](DeepRacer) and later enhanced with research into racing strategies centered around the `racing line`.

 It turned out that by approximating the `current position` relative to the `racing line` one can improve their laptime a fair amount.